 The House initially voted against the proposals, but in a do-over vote conducted during a special session just 24 hours later, the bill was passed.
 Governor Bryant declared it a “historic day in Mississippi.”
 It will become the 45th state to offer a lottery, with Alabama the only remaining southern state not to have one.

 The bill that was passed to bring a lottery to the Magnolia State declared that proceeds from a state Lotto would fund vital infrastructure projects in Mississippi, such as the construction and improvement of roads and bridges.
 It further stipulated that any annual lottery revenues over $80 million would fund education programs throughout the state.

-The only announcements with regards to a state specific lotto coming to Mississippi are that tickets for scratch offs are to go on sale from November 25th, with draw games to follow in early 2020.
-Mississippi then successfully joined the MUSL in August 2019 and subsequentially announced that Powerball and Mega Millions tickets will go on sale in Mississippi from January 30th.
+The Mississippi Lottery finally launched its scratch-off games on November 25th 2019, with draw games to follow in early 2020.
+The state successfully joined the MUSL in August 2019 and subsequentially announced that Powerball and Mega Millions tickets will go on sale in Mississippi from January 30th.
 Find out more about this, as well as all the latest updates, on our Developments page.
 If you’re wondering why it took so long for a Mississippian lottery to be formed, visit the History page to get caught up.